We BelieveYou can't fake compassion.

 Contact Carly Stock at [email protected]

-Jason brings over twelve years of Logistics and Leadership experience to the Damascus Team.
-He holds many certifications and degrees from Gateway Community College such as Employment Law, Logistics Management, Leadership Devolvement, and Distribution management.
-Jason also holds several DOT required certifications from Lion Technologies.
+Jason brings over 12 years of Logistics and Leadership experience to the Damascus Team.
+He holds degrees in Employment Law, Logistics Management, Leadership Development, and Distribution management from Gateway Community College along with several DOT required certifications from Lion Technologies.

-As the Exodus Transit Transportation Manager, Jason ensures that the Damascus workforce can get to/from the employment sites each day by providing a fleet of vans, a team of drivers and a sense of community to the men and women reentering the workforce and society.
+As the Exodus Transit Transportation Manager, Jason ensures that the Damascus workforce can get to and from employment sites by providing transportation, a team of drivers, and a sense of community to the men and women reentering the workforce and society.

-Jason loves spending time with his wonderful wife and their four children.
-“This is the reason I push forward for the prize daily.”
+Outside of Damascus, he loves spending time with his wonderful wife, Hope, and their four children.

 Contact Jason Gilmer at [email protected].